patriciogonzalezvivo/glslTexture/README.md

 # Roadmap

-[ ] Reaload GlslTextures when reloading the file
+[ ] Reaload GlslTextures (actually any image with the same name that a text on a project) [ ] Improve performance for animation
+[ ] it's possible to make this a node to pass uniforms in?
+[ ] Multi buffers?